Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You can also use a high-powered blender or even a heavy-duty zip-top bag and a rolling pin to crush your cookies into fine crumbs.

-STEP THREE: Press the cookie crumbs into the bottom, and up the sides, of a 9-inch pie plate.
+STEP THREE: Press the cookie crumbs into the bottom and up the sides of a 9-inch pie plate.

 pie crust mixture pressed into a baking dish

-STEP FIVE: To make the creamy peanut butter layer, add the cream cheese to a large mixing bowl and beat with an electric mixer on medium-high speed for 30 seconds to 1 minute or until smooth.
+STEP FIVE: To make the creamy peanut butter layer, add the cream cheese to a large mixing bowl.

 PRO TIP: